• Bass Strait Gas Supply Nearing Expiry – NSW Faces Energy Gap by 2028.

 GAS is currently being extracted from this section of ocean.
 Can you find the infrastructure?

-PEP11 (Petroleum Exploration Permit 11) is a license to explore for gas issued by the Commonwealth Government.
+PEP11 is NSW & Victoria’s potentially best path to NET ZERO.
+PEP11 is a license to explore for gas issued by the Commonwealth Government with a proposed drill site 26k’s off the Southern Newcastle Coast.
 Exploration for gas under the permit is regulated by two Commonwealth Government Departments, NOPTA and NOPSEMA.
 The permit is located off the NSW coast but in Commonwealth Waters.

 The PEP-11 permit is operated by Asset Energy P/L and Bounty Oil and Gas NL.
 Asset Energy is a wholly owned subsidiary of Advent Energy P/L.